-- NM has moderate levels of confirmed influenza at this time, and it is rising.
+- NM has moderate levels of confirmed influenza at this time, though it has decreased in recent weeks.
 We do have high levels of COVID-19 activity, and moderate levels of RSV activity both of which contribute to the level of respiratory illness detected in the state. - Influenza-like illness is a syndrome of respiratory illness, including conditions like COVID-19, Respiratory Syncytial Virus (RSV), and other seasonal respiratory viruses.